junibrosas/junibrosas.com/content/blog/react-redux-hooks-api-is-out/index.md

 ---
-title: React Redux Hooks API is out
+title: React Redux hooks API is out
 date: '2019-07-30T12:00:00.00Z'
 description: 'React is moving towards using Hooks and that is a good thing moving forward.
 Hooks are perfect for function based components and it makes the code much more compact and and easier to read and work with.'
 ---